alv2017/Linux--IPTables/README.md

 ### Attention Ubuntu Users

-Initially Ubuntu systems do not have any IPTables rules set, so the machine is wide open, and it is Ubuntu user's responsibility to set the rules up.
+Initially Ubuntu systems do not have any IPTables rule set, so the machine is wide open, and it is Ubuntu user's responsibility to set the rules up.

 ### IPv4 Basic Rules Explained